KanganAgarwal/next_car_app/README.md

-# Car_Showcase_Application
+# next_car_app
- It is a website made using Next Js , TypeScript and Tailwind Css
+ This website helps users to search cars based on their brand and see the features of different models.